ctrl-digital/ctrl-your-bing-pixel/README.md

 # ctrl-your-bing-pixel

 # How to Use the Script
-To check if your site is using these features, follow the steps below:
+To check if your site have setup the Bing pixel correct with Consent Mode, follow the steps below:

 - Download the script from this repository [here](paste-this-script-in-console)
 - Open your website in a web browser.